ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   The following shows an example of input to the HMAC-Hash() function.

-  On the Client side, the OSCORE Security Context shared with the AS includes:
+  On the client side, the OSCORE Security Context shared with the AS includes:

   ~~~~~~~~~~~
   ID Context: 0x37cbf3210017a2d3 (8 bytes)